ViliusDevX/JobMatchPro/README.md

 📱 JobMatchPro

 JobMatchPro is a personal app I developed using Python and the KivyMD library.
-It began as my final project for the ITFightClub Python course, and I invested a lot of time — and even a bit of money — into building it.
+It began as my final project for the ITFightClub Python course, and I invested a lot of time and money into building it.

 While I currently don’t have the source code available, I plan to upload it once I recover it.